 Project Update, March 19, 2020:

-A growing number of farmers in rural Senegal continue to gain access to water through TREES’ Loxo Loxo Project.
-To date, TREES has helped 1,714 farming families install water access points on their farms.
-Farmers and staff report more regular planting opportunities throughout the year thanks to the now ready supply of water.
+A growing number of farmers in rural Senegal are gaining access to water through TREES’ Loxo Loxo Project.
+So far, TREES has helped 1,714 farming families install water access points on their farms.
+With a ready water supply, farmers and staff report more frequent planting opportunities throughout the year.

-“In the Forest Garden system, water is essential,” says TREES Country Coordinator Fatoumata Diedhiou.
-“Before Loxo Loxo, these farmers grew vegetables according to the rainy season.
-Now they can grow vegetables like onion and cabbage all year round.
-They now have more yields to take to market.”
+“Water is essential in the Forest Garden system,” says TREES Country Coordinator Fatoumata Diedhiou.
+“Before Loxo Loxo, farmers relied on the rainy season to grow vegetables.
+Now, they can cultivate crops like onions and cabbage all year round.
+These increased yields provide more produce for the market.”

 Read the original piece below for more on this project.

-Trees for the Future’s (TREES) Loxo Loxo Project is bringing sustainable water access to Senegalese farmers.
-To date, the team and project farmers have installed 330 water spigots on farmers’ land.
-About 130 more spigots will be installed in the coming weeks with resources and capacity to increase that number in the near future.
+TREES’ Loxo Loxo Project is bringing sustainable water access to Senegalese farmers.
+The team and project farmers have installed 330 water spigots on farmland, with 130 more scheduled for installation in the coming weeks.
+Resources and capacity exist to expand this number further.

-“Senegalese farmers are working tirelessly to get this vital resource to their property and that work is evident in how quickly we’ve been able to install 330 spigots, it’s taken less than three months,” says TREES Executive Director John Leary.
-“We are thrilled with the progress of the project and really look forward to seeing the improved growth and production of each of these farmers’ Forest Garden crops.”
+“Senegalese farmers have worked tirelessly to secure this vital resource.
+Their efforts are evident in the rapid installation of 330 spigots within just three months,” says TREES Executive Director John Leary.
+“We are thrilled with the project’s progress and look forward to seeing improved growth in Forest Garden crops.”

 Read the original piece below for more on this project.